walterxie/MEP-tutorial/README.md

 </figure>
 <br>

-You may have noticed these dates are specified as `Since some time in the past`, which is also known by __forward__ time in a phylodynamic analysis.
-In this type of models, the node height of the sampled phylogentic tree
+Thanks to calibration, the node height of the sampled phylogenetic tree
-will be rescaled to the unit of time (here the unit is `year`).
+will be scaled to some unit of absolute time (here the unit is `year`), which makes our phylogenetic trees be what we call "time trees".
-This type of trees are also known as time trees.
-So, the tips having a zero node height will be the latest samples.
+Tips having a zero node height will be the latest (i.e., youngest) samples.
-The root height of this time tree will represent the time to the most recent common ancestor (tMRCA) from the latest sampling time.
+The root height of this time tree represents the time to the most recent common ancestor (tMRCA) of all samples.
-To make sure that you select the correct option, you can simply look at the `Height` column.
-The heights of earlier samples should always be higher than those later (recent) samples.
+To make sure that you selectd the correct option, you can simply look at the `Height` column.
+The heights of earlier samples should always be larger than those of later (recent) samples.

 ## Model